Radovna, Gorje

 Radovna ([ˈɾaːdɔu̯na]) is a settlement in the Radovna Valley in the Municipality of Gorje in the Upper Carniola region of Slovenia.

+Radovna Massacre

 On 29 September 1944 the entire hamlet of Srednja Radovna was burned to the ground by the German Army after a minor engagement with the Partisans in revenge for two of their numbers being taken and the locals' unwillingness to inform on the Partisans.
 Twenty-four villagers were killed and a memorial to the victims of this event has been erected in the valley.